Code-Fellows-Projects/reading-notes/TechnicalReview/ti.md

 - Runs in browser
 - Makes web pages dynamic / interactive

+- Prototypes = mechanism by which JavaScript objects inherit features from one another

 15. What is RWD? (responsive web design)

     - Uses media queries to target breakpoints that scale images, wrap text and adjust layout to fit any screen size